carbon-language/carbon-lang/docs/design/variadics.md

 A pack expansion must contain one or more _expansion arguments_, which are marked by `expand` or `each`. `expand` is a prefix unary expression operator with the same precedence as `*`.
-The operand of `each` is always an identifier name, not an expression, so it does not have a precedence.
+The operand of `each` is always an identifier name or a binding pattern, so it does not have a precedence.
 For example, in the loop condition `...and expand iters != each vector.End()` in the body of `Zip`, `expand iters` and `each vector` are expansion arguments.
+Note that `each` can also appear in a deduced parameter list, as discussed below.

-The _arity_ of an expansion argument is a compile-time value representing the number of elements it evaluates to.
+The _arity_ of an expansion argument is a compile-time value representing the number of elements it evaluates to (or the number of values it matches, if it's a pattern).
 Every pack expansion must contain at least one expansion argument, and all arguments of a given expansion must have the same arity (which we will also refer to as the arity of the expansion).
 If any expansion argument is a non-expression pattern, the entire pack expansion is a pattern.
 In particular, this means that the expansion arguments of a `...{` expansion must be expressions.

-> **Open question:** Is it possible to drop that requirement, and support code
-> like `let each x: ElementType = *expand iters;` within a `...{` expansion?

 Pack expansions can be nested only if the inner expansion is within one of the outer expansion's arguments.
 For example,